Monster0506/factBook/README.md

 - Clone the repository to your computer.
 - Open the countries folder
 - Open the index.html file.
-- Alternately, you can launch the page from [this link](countries/index.html), if you are currently in the repo.
+- Alternately, you can launch the page from [this link (src/countries/index.html)](src/countries/index.html), if you are currently in the repo.

 ### 1.2.2.
 Credits